GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         custom_colors_list = ['lime', 'dodgerblue', 'gold', '0.8']

 3. Trellis Plots

-   Now that we have defined our inputs for GMPE comparison, we can use each tool within the Comparison module to evaluate how similar the GMPEs predict ground-motion for a given ground-shaking scenario.

    We can generate trellis plots (predicted ground-motion by each considered GMPE versus distance) for different magnitudes and intensity measures (specified in the ``.toml`` file).